Laser Hair Removal

 Sign Up for Email Updates

 Sign up to receive important notices about changes to rules, statutes, fees, examination requirements, upcoming meetings and more.
 Email updates are the best way for you to stay informed.

 The Texas Commission of Licensing and Regulation adopted new rules regarding the Laser Hair Removal program (16 Texas Administrative Code, Chapter 118, §§118.1 - 118.3, 118.10, 118.20, 118.30 - 118.35, 118.40, 118.50, 118.60, 118.61, 118.70, 118.71, 118.80, 118.90, 118.91, 118.100 and 118.110).

 The adoption justification may be viewed on the Laser Hair Removal Justification For Administrative Rule Adoption page.
 The adopted rule chapter will be made available upon its effective date of November 1, 2017.

-TDLR will assume all activities relating to the Laser Hair Removal program - including licenses and renewals, customer service and enforcement - on November 1, 2017.
+The Texas Department of Licensing and Regulation (TDLR) assumed all activities relating to the Laser Hair Removal program including licenses and renewals, customer service and enforcement on November 1, 2017.